Oshawa Generals: 2015: Return to the Memorial Cup

 For the first time since 1997, the Oshawa Generals made it back to the Memorial Cup in 2015.
 In the 2014–15 season, the Generals won their 13th J. Ross Robertson Cup, defeating the Erie Otters.
 At the 2015 Memorial Cup, they won all three of their round robin games and clinched a spot in the tournament final.
 They defeated the Kelowna Rockets in the final after Anthony Cirelli scored the game-winning goal in overtime.

 Championships

 The Generals have won 13 J. Ross Robertson Cup championships, the most in OHL history.
-Oshawa also has won five Memorial Cup championships.
+Oshawa also has won five Memorial Cup championships which is the most by an active OHL team.